libuv/libuv/docs/src/fs_event.rst

             UV_FS_EVENT_WATCH_ENTRY = 1,
             /*
             * By default uv_fs_event will try to use a kernel interface such as inotify
             * or kqueue to detect events.
-This may not work on remote filesystems such
+This may not work on remote file systems such
             * as NFS mounts.
 This flag makes fs_event fall back to calling stat() on a
             * regular interval.
             * This flag is currently not implemented yet on any backend.